powersync-ja/powersync-js/packages/kysely-driver/README.md

 This package (`packages/kysely-driver`) brings the benefits of an ORM through our maintained [Kysely](https://kysely.dev/) driver to [PowerSync](https://powersync.com).

-## Beta Release

-The `kysely-driver` package is currently in a beta release.

 ## Getting started

 Set up the PowerSync Database and wrap it with Kysely.